 Hopefully, the small reputable companies that sell heirloom seed will be able to survive the future so that the great heirlooms of our grand-parents and great-grand-parents will not be lost to the public.

 Only this past year I’ve discovered two small companies that sell heirloom vegetable seeds and flower seeds.
 These folks really have their hearts in what they do and they make it really nice for the rest of us.
 Each is different and reflects the personality of it’s owner(s).

-I’ll tell you a little about each and what I found impressive, but I encourage you to check them out for yourself.
-I can almost guarantee that you’ll have great fun doing it.
+I’ll tell you a little about each and what I found impressive at the time of this writing, but I encourage you to check them out for yourself.

 Annie’s Heirloom Seeds

 Scott and Julie Slezak – inspired by Scott’s Grandfather – quit the rate race and moved to the country.
 They bought 20 acres in mid-Michigan on which to farm and raise their children.